 *Playbill will be available 48 hours before performance.

-Content warning: Contains themes that might be triggering or uncomfortable for some audiences, such as violence, death, and themes of sexuality and consent.
+Content warning: Contains themes that may be triggering or uncomfortable for some audiences, such as abandonment, mild violence, death, and themes of sexuality and infidelity.

 “Into the Woods” is presented through special arrangement with Music Theatre International (MTI).
 All authorized performance materials are also supplied by MTI.